Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 ## Abstract ## {#Abstract}

-   This draft presents a specification for ingesting media from a live source downstream.
+   This draft presents a specification for media Ingest from a live source.
 Two profiles are defined.
    The first profile is based on the fragmented
-   MPEG-4 format.
-In this case the final media streaming presentation is generated downstream.
-The second profile enables ingest of media streaming presentations based on MPEG DASH and HLS directly using a common media format.
+   MPEG-4 (fmp4) format.
+The second profile
+   supports ingest of a media streaming presentation based on MPEG DASH or HLS using a common media format.
    Details on carriage of metadata markers, timed text,
    subtitles and encryption specific metadata are also included.